muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

-about how Archimedes discovered it; he divided a circle into pieces then put them back together and he realized combining even smaller, and smaller pieces would give you a rectangle whose sides correspond to the circle, and since rectangle area is easy to calculate ($C=2\pi r$ obviously), from there circle area calc wld be easy, plug in we get
+about how Archimedes discovered it; he divided a circle into pieces then put them back together and he realized combining even smaller, and smaller pieces would give you a rectangle whose sides correspond to the circle.
+And since rectangle area is easy to calculate ($C=2\pi r$ obviously), from there circle area calc wld be easy, plug in we get
 $\pi r^2$, a major innovation at the time.